Environmental Protection Agency (EPA).

 III.
 Aggregate Risk Assessment and Determination of Safety

 Consistent with FFDCA section 408(b)(2)(D), and the factors specified in FFDCA section 408(b)(2)(D), EPA has reviewed the available scientific data and other relevant information in support of this action.
-EPA has sufficient data to assess the hazards of and to make a determination on aggregate exposure for fluazinam including exposure resulting from the tolerances established by this action.
+EPA has Start Printed Page 20547sufficient data to assess the hazards of and to make a determination on aggregate exposure for fluazinam including exposure resulting from the tolerances established by this action.
 EPA's assessment of exposures and risks associated with fluazinam follows.

 A. Toxicological Profile